8 STEM Internships For High School Students In Philadelphia

 Application Deadline: Applications typically close by January or February

-Dates: June 18 – August 16, 2025 (tentative, based on the 2024 program)
+Dates: June 18 – August 16

+The Monell Science Apprenticeship Internship Program allows high school students to explore biomedical science, medicine, and other STEM disciplines.
+Aimed at students from underrepresented backgrounds, this program provides research experience under the guidance of scientists.
+You will gain valuable laboratory skills and develop your public speaking and written communication.
 The program concludes with a public conference where you will present your research to peers, mentors, family, and scientific staff.
-Beyond the research experience, you will attend scientific lectures, explore career paths in STEM, and receive personalized guidance from experienced mentors.
-This competitive internship, with an acceptance rate of less than 10%, is designed to instill a passion for science and open doors to future academic and career opportunities in medicine, biomedical science, and related fields.
+Beyond the research experience, you will attend scientific lectures and explore career paths in STEM.
+This internship has an acceptance rate of less than 10%.
 To learn more about this program, check out our full guide here.

 Location: University of Pennsylvania, Philadelphia, PA